Architecting Solutions to Softwaring Processes

 and end up sacrificing the ends to the means;

-I will include user experience and developer experience in my designs,
+our team will include user experience and developer experience in our designs,

 and optimize the interactions that matter.